geudde/attic-chest/pages/06.season-5/09.meeting-66/04.dissolution/docs.md

 And Mars by him was overcome.

 How does romantic Dovedale cease
-To be th’abode of joy and peace.
+To be th’ abode of joy and peace.
 Strife, wrangling, jealousy, cabal
 Fill ev’ry breast in Tabby Hall.
 Jars that not Agnes’ self can still